|

 4. Biodegradable plastic – Manufacturing process

 The most familiar bioplastics are made from natural materials such as corn starch.
-So, let’s see how the manufacturing process of plastic from statch looks like.
+So, let’s see what the manufacturing process of plastic from statch looks like.

 Production of biodegradable plastic from starch